CyberKnife Glossary of Terms

 Rigid immobilization – Typically refers to the use of an external metal frame that minimizes a person’s movement during radiosurgery.
 CyberKnife doesn’t require rigid immobilization.

 Robotic radiosurgery – Noninvasive procedure in which a computer-controlled robot is used to deliver high-dose radiation to tumors throughout the body without a head frame — a frame attached to the head to keep it as still as possible during radiation treatment.
 Radiosurgery makes adjustments for slight movements so the frame isn’t needed.
 It treats solid tumors anywhere in the body in one to five visits.

 Spinal tap – See lumbar puncture above.

-Stereotactic (stereotaxis or stereotaxy) – “Stereo” refers to one’s position within three-dimensional space.
-Stereotaxy or stereotaxis is the science and practice of precisely locating a tumor within 3-D space.
+Stereotactic (stereotaxis or stereotaxy) – “Stereo” refers to one’s position within 3-D space.
+Stereotaxy or stereotaxis is the science and practice of locating a tumor precisely within 3-D space.